PX4/PX4-Autopilot/src/modules/micrortps_bridge/hello_world.md

   $ cd /path/to/PX4/Firmware
   $ python Tools/generate_microRTPS_bridge.py --send msg/sensor_combined.msg --receive msg/sensor_combined.msg msg/log_message.msg
   ```
 **NOTE**: It may be needed specify other different arguments, as the path to the Fast RTPS *bin* installation folder if it was installed in other path different to default one (*-f /path/to/fastrtps/installation/bin*).
+For more information, click this [link](README.md#generate-and-installing-the-client-and-the-agent).

-That generate and install the PX4 side of the code (the client) in *src/examples/micrortps_client* and the Fast RPS side (the agent) in *micrortps_agent*.
+That generates and installs the PX4 side of the code (the client) in *src/examples/micrortps_client* and the Fast RPS side (the agent) in *micrortps_agent*.

 To see the message received in the client (**src/examples/micrortps_client/microRTPS_client.cpp**) we will add this *printf* to the code under the *orb_publish* line for *log_message* topic (line 274):